Sakura and Snow

 The ghost escaped into the air like a cry--like the cry that broke from Subaru as it vanished, as the light began to fade, a single, fractured cry of utter loss--

 Subaru's hands had dropped.
-He looked down at his empty hands; looked up at Seishirou, across the distance that separated them, and he was trembling, his eyes brilliant as if they still held light...no, it was tears, finally, tears from out of a soul that perhaps had not wept in nine years, not since one particular day....
-Subaru staggered then, took a swift stride into the space between them--moved forward in an unexpected, hurtling rush that made Seishirou take a half-step backward in surprise.
-Then Subaru's arms were flung around Seishirou's chest, Subaru's face was buried in his side, and Subaru was crying, tremendous sobs wracking his entire body, and the tears falling free at last.
+He looked down at them, then up at Seishirou, across the distance that separated them, and he was trembling, his eyes strangely bright, as if they still held traces of that glow...no, it was tears, finally, tears from a soul that perhaps hadn't wept in nine years.
+Not since that day....
+Subaru swayed, then stumbled forward, an unexpected, staggering rush that made Seishirou take a half-step backward in surprise.
+He barely had time to register the lack of threat and to suppress his instinctive reactions before Subaru's arms were flung around his chest, Subaru's face was buried in his shoulder, and Subaru was crying, tremendous sobs wracking his entire body, those tears falling free at last.

 Seishirou caught his balance on the snow-covered sidewalk, and then he stood very still.
 He let Subaru spend that grief upon him in the midst of the falling snow, in the muffled silence of the storm-bound city.
-It was easy enough to do....
-He ignored the snow melting on his hair and clothes and into his shoes, and he concentrated on one thing only: the thirteenth head of the Sumeragi clan, who was holding onto the precarious support Seishirou offered as though it were the only anchor in his world.
+It was easy enough, after all....
+Ignoring the snow melting on his hair and clothes and into his shoes, he concentrated on one thing only: the thirteenth head of the Sumeragi clan, who was holding onto the precarious support Seishirou offered as though it were the only anchor in his world.

-How people clung to things, Seishirou mused to himself, even those things that hurt them so badly.
-How difficult they found it to let go....
-Subaru had loved Hokuto--his twin, his second self--and in that moment of feeling her death he had drawn her to himself, across the city.
-He had drawn Hokuto's soul /inside/ himself and had bound her within his own heart for nine long years.
+How fiercely people clung to things, Seishirou mused, even when doing so hurt them terribly.
+How difficult they found it to let go.
+Subaru had loved Hokuto--his twin, his second self--and in the moment of feeling her death he had drawn her to himself, all the way across the city.
+He had drawn her soul inside his own heart and had bound her there for nine long years.

-And he hadn't even realized that he had done it.
+And he had never even realized that he had done it.

-<You, Subaru-kun, who are the head of the Sumeragi clan...whose duty is to bind Japan's onmyouji against the "misuse" of powers...who should have known better.>
+As the head of the Sumeragi clan, whose duty is to bind Japan's onmyouji against the "misuse" of their powers--Subaru-kun, you should have known better.

-<Denying yourself every happiness, every hope, in a quest for revenge that she would never have asked for...isn't that so?
-Trapping her in the walls you put around your own heart, those walls of loneliness and pain....>
+All those years, you were a prisoner of what you had done just as much as she was.
+Denying yourself every happiness, every hope, in a quest for revenge that she never would have asked for...trapping her inside those walls you put around your heart, walls of loneliness and pain....

-<You should know better in that regard, too.>
+You should know better in that regard, also.

 He laid a hand gently on Subaru's back.

-Seishirou stared at where, on the fabric of Subaru's coat, lacy openwork stars came to rest: flakes of snow forming patterns, touching each other, spreading into networks of white.
-How could one be other than lonely, when in the whole world there was only oneself...and "other people," who were nothing more than shadows?
+Seishirou stared at the lacy stars settling to rest on Subaru's coat: flakes of snow forming patterns, touching each other, spreading into networks of white.
+How could one be other than lonely, when in the whole world there was only oneself--and "other people," who were nothing more than shadows?

 Nothing more than things.